ct-phil/recallgame/README.md

 ## 📖 About the Project <a name="about-project"></a>

-> "Recall" is an interactive and engaging platform that delivers personalized memory training techniques.
+> "Recall" is a dynamic and captivating platform designed to offer personalized memory training techniques.

 ## 🛠 Tech stack<a name="tech-stack"></a>
     React Native